 Any question of interpretation or application of the Student Code shall be referred to the Assistant Vice President for Student Life or their designee for final determination.
 You may contact the Assistant Vice President for Student Life at 401-232-6140.

-Bryant University does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, or services or in the educational programs or activities it operates.
+Bryant University does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, services, or educational programs and activities.

 All expressions of intolerance and hate are in direct opposition to Bryant’s commitment to an inclusive environment and have no place on our campus.
 Bryant is committed to educating students to be leaders with character.
 This policy describes prohibited bias incidents, identifies resources and support provided to individuals who may have experienced such conduct, establishes procedures for reporting incidents, and outlines the process for handling bias incidents.
 A bias incident is a violation of the Bryant Student Code of Conduct and is subject to the same jurisdiction, regulations, conduct procedures, and sanctions as defined in the Student Code of Conduct and/or highlighted below.